Skip to primary navigation Skip to content Skip to footer

 Feeding

-Throughout the whole migration period up to Exmouth, teaching the Calve how to survive in the wild and back to Antarctic waters, the mother not only doesn’t feed but will feed her baby for the duration.
-The mother will lose approximately ⅓ of her bodyweight and is definitely ready for some Krill in cooler waters!
+Throughout the whole migration period, the mothers teach their calves how to survive in the wild.
+The mother not only doesn’t feed herself, but will feed her baby for the duration.
+The mother will lose approximately ⅓ of her bodyweight and is definitely ready for some krill in cooler waters!

 Written by Meg.